An innovative idea takes root

 The FSC Secretariat opened in Oaxaca, Mexico and FSC was established as a legal entity in Mexico in February 1994.
 The FSC Secretariat relocated to Bonn, Germany in 2003.

 Since its inception, FSC has gone from strength to strength.
 The number of certificates issued in both forest management and chain of custody have increased exponentially, passing a total of 20,000 Chain of Custody certificates in 2011, and a further total of 30,000 in 2016.
 The 1,000th Forest Management certificate was also issued in 2011 to a Portuguese small farmers’ association covering their cork plantations.
-There are now over 1400 Forest Management certificates.
+There are now over 1600 Forest Management certificates and 38,000 Chain of Custody certificates.